What is social care and who needs it in Swindon?

 - Why are the costs of social care rising?

-Residents are often surprised to learn that the costs of providing social care for adults and children across Swindon make up around 80% of the council’s annual budget.
-Yet for the majority of residents who don’t use these services themselves, they may have little understanding of what these look like in practice and how they provide a lifeline to others in the community.
+Residents are often surprised to learn that the cost of providing social care for adults and children across Swindon accounts for around 80% of the council’s annual budget.
+Yet for the majority of residents who do not use these services, there may be little understanding of what social care looks like in practice or how it provides a lifeline to others in the community.